 Stimulants are a diverse group of substances that include both prescription medications and illegal street drugs, as well as commonly used legal substances such as caffeine and nicotine.
 Stimulant drugs have a similar core effect on the human brain and body by temporarily increasing alertness, energy, and mood.
-Cocaine, Methamphetamine, Adderall, and Ritalin are among the most highly addictive stimulants.
-Abuse of these substances can lead to the onset of addiction and the need for professional treatment.
+Alta Mira's evidence-based stimulation addiction treatment, including supervised detox, residential care, and therapy, offer the intensity and duration necessary to go beyond stabilization to achieve lasting recovery.

 What is Stimulant Addiction?

-The effects of stimulants also lead to changes in the levels of neurotransmitters outside the sympathetic and autonomic nervous systems.
-Specifically, they lead to an increase in levels of the chemical dopamine inside a brain network known as the limbic system, or pleasure center.
+Stimulants increase levels of the chemical dopamine inside a brain network known as the limbic system, or pleasure center.
 Dopamine naturally rises in response to human activities that bring pleasure.
 Stimulants mimic this effect, but in an outsized way, leading to the onset of a profoundly pleasurable sensation called euphoria.
 Euphoria is also a common side effect of other addictive substances.
 In many cases, this sensation creates the enticement to begin a harmful pattern of substance abuse.

-SAMHSA’s breakdown of the ages of people who misuse or abuse stimulants for each category of stimulants were as follows:
+SAMHSA’s breakdown of the ages of people who misuse or abuse stimulants for each category of stimulants was as follows:

 - People age 26 or older – roughly 876,000 affected